sarathpillailearning/nodemailer-mail-api/README.md

 ###Configuring the React UI

-**Clone the project MailClient to your workspace.
+**Clone the project *MailClient* to your workspace.
 The MailClient project contains the necesssary code for the react mail API client.**

+Run npm install react to install all react node modules

 On successful mail submission the message *Mail Sent Successfully* will be displayed.
 On any errors the message *Error Sending Mail* will be thrown from the application and displayed in the UI.